 Make Korean BBQ short ribs at home using my tried-and-tested recipe for the perfect galbi marinade.
 You can grill the marinated short ribs over charcoal, broil them in the oven, or pan-fry.

-You can enjoy delicious Korean barbecue at home.
+You can enjoy a delicious Korean barbecue at home.
 It’s all about the marinade and good quality meat, and it’s easy to prepare!
 Galbi (or Kalbi, 갈비), Korean beef short ribs, is one of the most popular barbecue dishes in Korean homes, especially for special occasions and gatherings.
 Here’s my tried-and-tested recipe for the perfect galbi marinade!

 Marinated in a perfectly balanced sweet and savory sauce, the galbi meat is tender and succulent while still being nicely browned and caramelized on the outside.